 update from the reader who was chastised by a networking contact by Alison Green on November 26, 2012 We had a letter last week from someone who had been chastised by a networking contact.
 She’d asked her contact — a fellow alumna — about whether she’d seen a particular movie.
 The contact responded by first criticizing the movie, noting that others shared her opinion, and then telling her not to ask “vacuous and ingenuine” questions.
 Here’s her update: I just wanted to thank you again for not only answering my question but also letting me hear from other readers.
 I did go on to meet the contact in person, and wanted to give you an update on what happened.
 I responded to the contact’s initial email, saying that I appreciated her advice, “point taken”, and that I looked forward to meeting her in person.
 She replied very quickly: “I am glad you are so receptive to constructive criticism.
 Look forward to meeting you also.”
 We had coffee this week, near her workplace.
 To be honest, I was surprised when I met her.
 In person, she was very small, had a pleasant smile, and spoke in a very soft and feminine voice.
 She asked me to tell her about myself.
 Then she told me about herself.
 And then she had a lot to say on the subject of networking: – “I know I probably gave you a lot to think about in that email I sent you, but you should understand that it wasn’t me putting you down as a person.
 It was me, as an objective third party, telling you exactly what’s wrong with your networking tactics and how to fix them.
 I am a very honest person, and I have definitely had many young people reach out to me in the past, saying that they want my honest advice, and then when I do give it, they can’t take the honesty.
 And I think it says a lot of good things about you in the way you responded to me without letting my comments affect your professionalism.” – “As long as you’re unemployed, you should follow up with me via email once every 2 months.
 If you become employed, you should let me know, and then follow up with me twice a year.” – “Don’t ask me about my personal life unless I brought it up first.” – “It’s fine to ask me what I thought about something as long as it’s directly related to my job or my industry.
 You can pass along an interesting article and say, ‘hey, this made me think of you!
 Any thoughts?’
 But don’t bring up topics that are irrelevant.” – “Don’t listen to the career center at our alma mater.
 Most of the people there have never worked outside universities and have no idea what the hiring process is really like.
 Be very skeptical of any advice that they may give you, and if you’re not sure about whether something is professional behavior or not, ask me.”
 At the end of the conversation, she agreed to conduct a mock interview with me in the near future.
 She also asked me for a copy of my resume and said that she would keep me in mind for any openings that she comes across.
 That evening, she forwarded me a job listing with another company that was a perfect match for me.
 Although the listing was posted publicly, it had never shown up in any of the job boards that I frequent.
 I was ecstatic and applied immediately.
 I am grateful for how this meeting turned out.
 Although the email exchange initially caused me a great deal of discomfort and embarrassment, I’m glad I was able to “suck it up” and handle it the way I did.
 I have to admit that my initial feelings about her didn’t completely fade away, but I do really appreciate her willingness to help me when I have nothing to offer her in return (she insisted on paying for my coffee!), and I think this could potentially develop into a good mentor-mentee relationship.
 Thanks again to everyone who weighed in!
 Hmm.
 I’m glad this worked out for you, and it’s a testament to how it’s worth meeting with people who you might not feel especially warm toward.
 That said, she still strikes me as snooty.
 And I’m a direct person who values directness in others, but you can be direct without losing all tact and kindness.
 Rather than saying, “Don’t ask me about my personal life unless I brought it up first” and “Don’t bring up topics that are irrelevant,” there’s no reason she couldn’t have said something like, “I’d love to help you if I can, but because I have a busy schedule and get a lot of these requests, it tends to be easier for me if we stick to professional topics.
 I don’t mean to sound unfriendly; I’ve just learned from experience that I’m able to do more of this if we keep it very focused on the professional sphere.”
 (And frankly, I’d even argue the validity of that position.
 I’m efficient to a fault — including sometimes in social situations when I shouldn’t be — and even I can’t see how spending 60 seconds answering a question about a movie is going to make or break her.
 Maybe she has trouble setting boundaries and has let similar relationships drift too far into the personal in the past, but unless she has a serious deficiency in that area, I can’t really see her stance as warranted … although it’s still certainly her prerogative.)
 In any case, it goes to show that someone can be snooty and still helpful.
 Thanks for updating us!
-You may also like:how many times can I ask a networking contact for help?is networking overrated?is it OK to look very different from your online photos? { 137 comments }
+You may also like:how many times can I ask a networking contact for help?is networking overrated?how do I network without being too transactional? { 137 comments }

 Heather* November 26, 2012 at 7:37 am Yeah very snooty.
 But if she can help you get a job then whatever.